gokhankrbg/Deep_Learning_based_fMRI_denosing/README.md

 ---

-## 📝 Project Overview
+## Project Overview
 Functional MRI (fMRI) data is inherently corrupted by significant noise, which compromises signal quality and limits neurobiological interpretations.
 This project tackles this challenge by implementing and comparing two state-of-the-art deep learning paradigms.
 The goal is to develop a robust model that can significantly reduce noise while preserving the fine-grained anatomical and structural details essential for accurate neuroscience research.

 ---

-## 🛠️ Methodology and Architectures
+## Methodology and Architectures

 ### Common Data Pipeline

 All experiments utilized the `ds002306` dataset from OpenNeuro.
-A custom `tf.keras.utils.Sequence` data generator was implemented to perform on-the-fly preprocessing.
-Foundational steps for all models included:
+A key component of our methodology was a custom `tf.keras.utils.Sequence` data generator designed for **on-the-fly preprocessing**.
+This approach means that instead of preparing and saving all noisy-clean pairs to disk beforehand, the necessary transformations are applied dynamically **each time the model requests a new batch of data** during the training loop.
+This happens multiple times within every single epoch and is crucial for implementing strategies like variable noise and data augmentation effectively.

-- **Resampling:** Volumetric data was resized to a uniform shape of `(64, 64, 48)`.
+The foundational preprocessing steps applied to every 3D volume within this dynamic pipeline included:

-- **Normalization:** Voxel intensities were scaled to a `[0, 1]` range.
+- **Normalization:** Voxel intensities were scaled to a `[0, 1]` range to ensure a consistent data scale for the model.
+The clean, normalized volume serves as the ground truth target.
-- **Noise Model:** Realistic Rician noise was synthetically added to create (Noisy Input, Clean Target) pairs.
+- **Noise Model:** Realistic Rician noise was synthetically added to the normalized, clean volumes to create the (Noisy Input, Clean Target) pairs required for the model to learn the denoising task.
 ### Architecture 1: 3D U-Net with Attention (Iterative Development)
 Our primary investigation involved a 3D U-Net enhanced with CBAM (Convolutional Block Attention Module).
 The model's design evolved over three distinct attempts.